smbutterfield/ibmt17-18/_12-reading-scores/a2-ex-insttransandrange.md

 - piccolo (sounds up an octave from written)
 - bass flute (sounds down an octave from written)
 - contrabassoon (sounds down an octave from written)
-- guitar (reads in treble clef, sounds down an octave from written)
+- guitar (sounds down an octave from written)
 - double bass (sounds down an octave from written)

 ### Instruments written in B-flat

+You can find the concert pitch for all B-flat instruments by transposing *down* a M2 from the the written pitch. **This does not necessarily give you the correct octave** -- just the correct pitch -- so you must then consider the distance and direction based on the specific instrument.

 Instruments in B-flat include many of the most common "band" instruments.
 This group includes:
 - Clarinet in B-flat (sounds down a M2 from written)